avramdiy/TSLAStockAnalysis/README.md

 ### 1st Commit

-Initiated data.py to load TSLA00-25.csv to analyze the HTML dataframe.
+- Initiated data.py to load TSLA00-25.csv to analyze the HTML dataframe.

 ### 2nd Commit

+- I need to rename the "Price" column to "Date".

+- I need to remove the first two rows of the dataframe.

 ### 3rd Commit